yuede/yuede.github.io/_pages/about.md

 ======
 [Aug.
 2024] : Our proposal on [An Accelerated Computation Architecture for State Transition Representation and Applications](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2409211&HistoricalAwards=false) is funded by <strong>NSF SHF Core (Small) Program</strong> (Lead PI).
 Thanks NSF!

 [Aug.
-2024] : Our lab has moved to the [University of Texas at Arlington](https://www.uta.edu/).
-I will miss the great days and people at UNT.
+2024] : Our lab has moved to the [University of Texas at Arlington](https://www.uta.edu/)!
+I will miss the great days and people at UNT!

 [Jul.
 2024] : Our paper on malware detection with graph AI technique is accepted to IEEE Transactions on Software Engineering (TSE).
 Congrats to the team!